FOREX-Dollar gains on solid data, euro drops on cautious ECB comments

 By Karen Brettell

-NEW YORK, Aug 31 (Reuters) - The dollar gained on Thursday as U.S. data showed a mixed picture of the American economy, while the euro was weighed down by cautious comments by a leading European Central Bank hawk.
+NEW YORK, Aug 31 (Reuters) - The dollar gained on Thursday and was on track for a monthly increase of 1.69% against a basket of currencies as U.S. data showed a mixed picture of the American economy, while the euro was weighed down by cautious comments by a leading European Central Bank hawk.

-U.S. consumer spending accelerated in July with an 0.8% increase, but slowing inflation strengthened expectations that the Federal Reserve would keep interest rates unchanged next month.
+U.S. consumer spending increased by the most in six months in July, with an 0.8% increase, but slowing inflation strengthened expectations that the Federal Reserve would keep interest rates unchanged next month.

 The personal consumption expenditures (PCE) price index rose 0.2% last month, matching June's gain.